bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 can evolve, and from up here we can see all the way back to abiogenesis.

-When stuff chooses how to act based on what's around it, its actions then change its surroundings, and this in turn changes how it feels.
-This simple process allows for feedback loops where structure, feelings and action can be naturally selected.
+When stuff chooses how to act based on what's around it, its actions then change its surroundings, and this in turn changes its preferences.
+This simple process provides a feedback loop where structure, feeling and action can be naturally selected.
 With selection pressures able to act directly on feelings and choices, they can evolve structurally, step by step - a process that is required for sapient life to emerge.

-Through this process, the simplest molecules with the weakest preferences can be honed, through survival, into systems with staunch opinions and a powerful force of will.
+Through this process, the simplest molecules with the weakest preferences can be honed, through their survival, into complex systems with staunch opinions and a powerful force of will.

 If we lived in a universe made from experience and agency, we would expect to see no boundary where they emerge.
 No matter how hard we look, or how